koopa31/SegSRGAN/README.md

 # SegSRGAN

 This algorithm is based on the [method](https://hal.archives-ouvertes.fr/hal-01895163) proposed by Chi-Hieu Pham in 2019.
-More information about the SEGSRGAN algorithm can be found in the [article](https://hal.archives-ouvertes.fr/hal-02189136/document)
+More information about the SEGSRGAN algorithm can be found in the associated [article](https://hal.archives-ouvertes.fr/hal-02189136/document).

 ## Installation